biaProjects/java-course-udemy/README.md

 - `exercicio1_aluno_aprovado` _(student_approved)_
   Simple program to calculate a student's average grade based on three scores and verify if the student is approved.

-- `exercicio2_membros_estaticos` _(static_members)_
-  Contains 2 subprojects:
-  - Project 1:
-    Currency converter: Extra project with a class that converts values from dollars to reais.

-  - Project 2:
-    Calculation of circumference and volume.
-    - Version 1 – All methods are in the same main class.
-    - Version 2 – with delegation: Creation of a separate class with the methods, applying applying delegation by moving methods to a separate class.
-    - Version 3 – with `static`: Same methods, now using static members.

 - `exercicio3_bankAccount`
   Basic simulation of a bank account, demonstrating encapsulation, use of `this`, and good constructor practices.